 Since its foundation, Koç Group has achieved long-term success through its cautious and robust approach toward risk management.
 In the future, it will reinforce its awareness of risk, transparency and financial discipline and conduct proactive risk management.
 Towards this end, Koç Holding uses sophisticated risk assessment, modeling, reporting, and capital allocation techniques.
 These processes boost transparency and encourage the application of a more systematic approach to risk assessment in investment and business decisions at all levels.

 Risks identified through risk management processes are prioritized depending on their probability and impact.
 It is ensured that most important risks are within the responsibilities of business leaders at Company and/or Group level.
-For managing risks, the Company has general response strategies, which identify categories according to whether it will avoid, transfer, reduce or accept the risk.
+In the management of risks, the Company has general response strategies that identify categories according to whether it will avoid, transfer, reduce or accept the risk.
 These response strategies are tailored to ensure that risks are within acceptable tolerance levels set by the Board of Directors.

 Foreign Currency Risk: Koç Group keeps its foreign currency exposure within certain limits.
 As a foreign currency risk management tool, derivative transactions are used when needed.

-Liquidity Risk: In accordance with the management of the liquidity risk, the Group continues to diversify its funding sources, increases the average duration of its financial liabilities, maintains a sufficient level of cash and cash equivalents and keeps the current ratio above a certain limit in case of a sudden cash need.
-The upgrade of Turkey’s credit rating and the fall in interest rates have made international bond financing advantageous.
-The first Koç Holding Company to take advantage of the diversification of funding sources was Tüpraş and a Eurobond issuance of US$ 700 million with a maturity of 5.5 years took place in 2012.
-Similarly, in 2013, Arçelik and Koç Holding issued a US$ 500 million 10-year and a US$ 750 million 7-year Eurobond, respectively.
+Liquidity Risk: In accordance with the management of liquidity risk, the Group continues to diversify its funding sources, increase the average duration of its financial liabilities, maintain a sufficient level of cash and cash equivalents and sustain the current ratio above a certain limit in case of a sudden cash need.

-Credit Risk: The Company mitigates this risk with conducting credit analysis, setting credit limits and by obtaining the maximum amount of guarantee.
+Credit Risk: The Company mitigates this risk by conducting credit analysis, setting credit limits and obtaining the maximum degree of guarantee.
 It also leverages the Group’s credit intelligence across different markets using a risk management program (E-risk commercial risk application), which works to minimize the negative impact of market fluctuations.